A Monstrous Circus On Frankenstein

-2018 is the 200th anniversary of the publication of Frankenstein, and we celebrate by using Mary Shelley’s enormously influential work as the basis of John Cage’s Circus On, a template for turning any text into a performance.
-“It’s Alive! a Monstrous Circus On Frankenstein” will be our live, multimedia presentation, sprawling over the outdoor Koski Plaza and all levels of New College’s ACE building.
-Twenty-seven live performers (and one disembodied voice): New College students, faculty, and staff, instrumentalists from ensemblenewSRQ and State College of Florida, and members of the community will sing, play, declaim, emote, perform, make noise, and wreak general havoc.
-Come see the monster if you dare!
+2018 was the 200th anniversary of the publication of Frankenstein, and we celebrated by using Mary Shelley’s enormously influential work as the basis of John Cage’s Circus On, a template for turning any text into a performance.
+“It’s Alive! a Monstrous Circus On Frankenstein” was our live, multimedia presentation, sprawling over the outdoor Koski Plaza and all levels of New College’s ACE building.
+Twenty-seven live performers (and one disembodied voice): New College students, faculty, and staff, instrumentalists from ensemblenewSRQ and State College of Florida, and members of the community sang, played, declaimed, emoted, performed, made noise, and wreaked general havoc.
+You can see video of the entire performance just to the left of this paragraph.

 The third mesostic created from the text of Frankenstein

-So out of one text we create a new, fractured hybrid, one incorporating the original but with a life of its own.
-Part book, part music, part theater, part light, part sound, part video—Will you have the courage to experience the monster?
+So out of one text we created a new, fractured hybrid, one incorporating the original but with a life of its own: part book, part music, part theater, part light, part sound.
+The claustrophobic nature of the novel, with each of its shifting narrators providing a lone perspective, transmogrified into a communal performance with more than two dozen people working together to create the entire experience.